repoze/repoze.who/README.txt

-      Challengers which nominate themselves as willing to execute a challenge for a particular class of request (as provided by the classifier) will be consulted.
-The challenger plugins can use application-returned headers, the WSGI environment, and other items to determine what sort of operation should be performed to actuate the challenge.
-Challenger plugins also defer to the identifier plugin which provided the identity (if any) to reset credentials at challenge time.
+      Challengers which nominate themselves as willing to execute a challenge for a particular class of request (as provided by the classifier) will be consulted, and one will be chosen to perform a challenge.
+A challenger plugin can use application-returned headers, the WSGI environment, and other items to determine what sort of operation should be performed to actuate the challenge.
+      Note that repoze.pam defers to the identifier plugin which provided the identity (if any) to reset credentials at challenge time; this is not the responsibility of the challenger.

 Plugin Types